What Is The Life Expectancy Of An Alcoholic?

 The Effects of Alcohol on the Central Nervous System

 As a depressant that acts on the central nervous system, alcohol can cause unsteady movement and speech, inhibited reflexes, and inaccurate perceptions.
-Any or all of these can result in bad judgment calls that lead to death, such as getting behind the wheel of a vehicle, boat, or bicycle, getting into an inadvisable physical altercation, or even drinking so much in one session that alcohol poisoning occurs.
-Even a simple slip-and-fall accident may have deadly results for someone who is under the influence of alcohol.
+Any or all of these can result in bad judgment calls that lead to death, such as getting behind the wheel of a vehicle, boat, or bicycle, getting into an inadvisable physical altercation, or even excessive drinking in one session that alcohol poisoning occurs.
+Even a simple slip-and-fall incidents may have deadly results for someone who is under the influence of alcohol.

 The Effects of Alcohol on Mental Health

 Alcohol abuse can also cause mental health problems like paranoia, anxiety, despair and suicidal thoughts and this can have a negative effect on average life expectancy as well.
 For instance, although many moderate drinkers use it in an attempt to relieve stress, continued consumption of alcohol on a regular basis is a known contributor to anxiety and stress — and stress is another known contributor in its own right that can lead to shorter life expectancy, particularly when it comes to cardiovascular issues.

 Because alcoholics often end up isolated and alone, they also face the risk of becoming clinically depressed including possible life-threatening health conditions.
 In extreme cases, this can lead to suicide.

 The Effects of Alcohol on the Immune System

 Regular alcohol consumption also wreaks havoc on the immune system by negatively affecting immune cells in key bodily organs, making it easier for a variety of infectious diseases to gain a foothold.
 Colds, flu, and other viral conditions are more likely to last longer and have more serious symptoms in those who drink heavily than their counterparts who consume alcohol in moderation or not at all.